Borgu: Founding

-According to the Kisra legend known all over Borgu, the petty kingdoms of the country were founded by Kisra, a hero who according to an oral tradition immigrated from Birnin Kisra ("the town of Kisra") in Arabia.
-His brothers are said to have been the founders of the kingdoms of Illo, Bussa and Nikki.
-Other descendants are believed to have constituted the ruling aristocracy of the Wasangari.
+According to the Kisra legend known all over Borgu, the petty kingdoms of the country were founded by Kisra, a hero who according to an oral tradition immigrated from Birnin Kisra ("the town of Kisra") in Arabia, but also claiming descent from Kanem-Bornu.
+Before his arrival, Borgu was politically unorganized.
+Local societies were organized by lineage, and villages rarely fought against one another.
+Kisra's sons are said to have been the founders of the main kingdoms of Borgu: Bussa, Illo, and Nikki.
+While the historicity of the Kisra legend is unclear, it likely commemorates an invasion and occupation of Borgu by horse-mounted warriors in the 15th century.
+The Kisra legend was an important cultural touchstone for these warriors and their descendants the Wasangari, reinforcing their claim to power and promoting the mutual cooperation and defense that underpinned the Borgu confederacy.